can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 The most annoying bit of this framework is it's default reporter which uses escape control sequences for colors and emacs requires some additional configuration to make that work and that's not something I wanted to invest my time in.
-Instead I invested my time in finding a way to disable them.
+Instead, I invested my time in finding a way to disable them.
 It appears that I've always been one dynamic variable away from the result: